nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a book: `addBook`

-Adds a book to the book records
+Adds a book to the book records.

 Format: `addBook t/TITLE a/AUTHOR i/ISBN…​`